CloudFront

 You can configure DataDome on an existing Lambda@Edge function

-In case you already have an existing Lambda@Edge function configured, you can refer to How to configure the module without editing the function file below.
+In case you already have an existing Lambda@Edge function configured, you can refer to how do I call and configure the module from another function file? below.

 1. In the Basic information section: